vectara/vectara-docs/www/docs/learn/user-defined-function-reranker.md

 ## Null score handling

-The UDF reranker supports returning null scores, allowing for more flexible result filtering.
+The User Defined Function reranker supports returning null scores, allowing for more flexible result filtering.
 When a UDF returns a null score for a result, that result is automatically removed from the set.

 :::note
 Null removal occurs before limits are applied and before results are passed to the next reranker in the pipeline.
+Only the UDF reranker can deliberly return null scores.
 :::

 ## Null score usage examples